-Between 25th November and 15th December, Japanese film audiences will have another chance to enjoy the greatest works of Polish cinema.
-The Polish Film Festival will feature screenings of thirty Polish films, ranging from classic masterpieces to the latest works of young directors.
+Between 25th November and 15th December 2017, Japanese film audiences had another opportunity to enjoy the greatest works of Polish cinema.
+The Polish Film Festival featured screenings of thirty Polish films, ranging from classic masterpieces to the latest works of young directors.

 The festival was initiated by Nobuo Murata with the support of film director Jerzy Skolimowski and the Polish Institute in Tokyo.
 Nobuo Murata is a connoisseur of Polish cinema, whose company Mermaid Films not only organises this annual feast for the Japanese film lovers, but also distributes Polish films in Japan.

-In 2017, the Polish Film Festival in Japan marks its 6th anniversary.
-The event will feature carefully selected Polish films, including the masterpieces of Andrzej Wajda and Jerzy Kawalerowicz, the directors who established the Polish Film School in the history of film.
-It will also introduce the works of young directors, such as The Lure directed by Agnieszka Smoczyńska awarded at the Sundance Film Festival.
+In 2017, the Polish Film Festival in Japan marked its 6th anniversary.
+The event featured carefully selected Polish films, including the masterpieces of Andrzej Wajda and Jerzy Kawalerowicz, the directors who established the Polish Film School in the history of film.
+It also introduced the works of young directors, such as The Lure directed by Agnieszka Smoczyńska awarded at the Sundance Film Festival.

-The festival will also allow the Japanese audiences to learn more about Polish artists from fields other than cinema.
-The programme of the event includes a section dedicated to the science-fiction writer Stanisław Lem, who is very popular in Japan.
-The section which will feature, among others, a biographical documentary about Lem titled Autor Solaris (editor’s translation: The Author of Solaris) directed by Borys Lankosz and co-produced by the Adam Mickiewicz Institute.
-Another section of the festival will present two films about painter Zdzisław Beksiński and his son Tomasz, music critic and translator: Jan Paweł Matuszyński’s debut feature The Last Family, which received several awards at the 2016 Gdynia Film Festival, and the documentary Beksińscy: Album wideofoniczny (The Beksiński Family: A Videphonic Album) directed by Marcin Borchardt.
+The festival also allowed the Japanese audiences to learn more about Polish artists from fields other than cinema.
+The programme of the event included a section dedicated to the science-fiction writer Stanisław Lem, who is very popular in Japan.
+The section featured, among others, a biographical documentary about Lem titled Autor Solaris (editor’s translation: The Author of Solaris) directed by Borys Lankosz and co-produced by the Adam Mickiewicz Institute.
+Another section of the festival presented two films about painter Zdzisław Beksiński and his son Tomasz, music critic and translator: Jan Paweł Matuszyński’s debut feature The Last Family, which received several awards at the 2016 Gdynia Film Festival, and the documentary Beksińscy: Album wideofoniczny (The Beksiński Family: A Videphonic Album) directed by Marcin Borchardt.

-The 6th Poland Film Festival is supported by the Polish Film Institute, Polish Institute in Tokyo, Skopia Film and the Adam Mickiewicz Institute.
+The 6th Poland Film Festival was supported by the Polish Film Institute, Polish Institute in Tokyo, Skopia Film and the Adam Mickiewicz Institute.

 Polish documentaries are taking cinemas by storm.
 They rarely lure in big crowds, but the niche...